-The 118 EXP is an electric explosion-proof / dust ignition-proof vacuum.
-This model, which is CSA-approved for use in Class I, Group D and Class II, Groups E, F, and G locations, is a smaller (6.6 gallon capacity) vacuum designed for dry material collection.
+The VHS110 EXP is CSA-approved for use in Class I, Group D and Class II, Groups E, F, and G locations.
+It features PullClean filter cleaning technology and downstream HEPA filtration.

-Compared to the A15 EXP, this vacuum provides more heavy-duty cleaning power, so it’s better suited for applications that produce denser types of debris, for example, pick-up of starch around production lines.
+This vacuum provides heavy-duty cleaning power, so it’s well-suited for applications that produce denser types of debris, for example, pick-up of starch around production lines.

 The VHS110 Certified C2D2 is a single-phase NRTL-certified vacuum cleaner for collection of combustible dust in non-classified (per NFPA 652) and in Class II, Division 2 classified locations.
 This vacuum is ideally suited for floor and overhead cleaning around production areas.